percona/psmysql-docs/docs/myrocks/column-family.md

 <!-- Application: PS-8.0 not PS-5.7 -->
-With the option `|opt.no-create-column-family|` set to true, the `COMMENT` clause will not treat cf_name as a special token; it will not be possible to create column families using the `COMMENT` clause.
+With the option `|opt.no-create-column-family|` set to true, the `COMMENT` clause will not treat cfname as a special token; it will not be possible to create column families using the `COMMENT` clause.

 ## Column family options